-As a custom machine builder operating primarily in the pharmaceutical and medical equipment industry, we have 40 years of experience in a landscape that has seen more change than an Illinois tollbooth.
+As a custom machine builder operating primarily in the pharmaceutical and medical equipment industry, R+D has 40 years of experience in a landscape that has seen more change than an Illinois tollbooth.
 As the technology we integrate evolves, we’re faced with the task of designing equipment that is flexible, safe, and robust.

 Over the years we’ve built everything from small lab fixtures and prototypes to fully integrated automatic systems.
 We’ve spent countless hours designing around the obstacles listed below and now we make sure to address these issues early on if we see them surfacing.

-3. Designing equipment to a customer’s specification without challenging it – As a custom automation supplier, customers come to us with unique projects often asking us to design to or around a user requirement specification.
+3. Designing Equipment to a Customer’s Specification Without Challenging It – Customers come to us with unique projects, often asking us to design to or around a user requirement specification.
 We have no problem designing to spec, as long as we’ve done our due diligence.
 Many times clients overlook or fail to recognize certain aspects of a design that aren’t the best option.
 It is our responsibility to verify whether or not the proposed design will produce the most robust system possible.
 If we identify a design element that is flawed or if we know a more effective or efficient way to complete a task we will be sure to share our ideas with our customer.

-4. Assuming that everything will go as planned – (not padding for added time and money) – I think its human nature to be optimistic, but when it comes to capital projects that require several weeks/months of planning and execution, its almost inevitable that something will go off the rails.
+4. Assuming That Everything Will Go as Planned (not padding for added time and money) – We think it’s human nature to be optimistic, but when it comes to capital projects that require several weeks/months of planning and execution, it’s almost inevitable that something will go off the rails.
 We like to plan for the detours and roadblocks that are inherent in larger projects and in the event that we don’t encounter any time consuming hangups, we like to throw in minor amendments or add-ons that a customer might propose.

 We have been able to establish relationships and have built equipment for some of the most trusted names in the life sciences industry by paying close attention to detail and communicating openly and often.
 We pride ourselves in the quality of work that we deliver on every project large and small, but we know that we couldn’t have gotten to where we are without the trust that our customers continue to place in us.
 That trust has been earned by continually identifying and resolving these issues as soon as they surface.